DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Introduction

 \section{Introduction}

-Time-series forecasting, which entails predicting future values based on historical observations, plays a critical role in numerous applications, such as stock trend analysis in finance~\citep{mars}, website traffic prediction in e-commerce~\citep{chenmode}, and trajectory forecasting in robotics~\citep{fanlearnable}.
-In the era of deep learning, the development of effective forecast models hinges on two aspects~\citep{wang2025timeo1}: \textit{(1) How to design neural architecture serving as the forecast model?} and \textit{(2) How to design learning objective driving model training?} Both aspects are essential for achieving high forecast performance.
+Time-series forecasting, which entails predicting future values based on historical observations, plays a critical role in numerous applications~\citep{huangstorm,hu2025fintsb}, such as website traffic prediction in e-commerce~\citep{chen2023mode}, trajectory forecasting in robotics~\citep{fanlearnable}, and inferential sensing in manufacturing~\citep{10946007}.
+In the era of deep learning, the development of effective forecasting models hinges on two aspects~\citep{wang2026deepauto}: \textit{(1) How to design neural architectures that serve as forecasting models?} and \textit{(2) How to design learning objectives that drive model training?} Both aspects are essential for achieving high forecasting performance.

 The design of neural architectures has been extensively investigated in recent studies.
 A central challenge involves effectively capturing the autocorrelation structures inherent in the input sequences.
-To this end, a variety of neural architectures have been proposed~\citep{micn,lin2024cyclenet}.
-Recent discourse emphasizes the comparison between Transformer-based models—which leverage self-attention mechanisms to capture autocorrelation and scale effectively~\citep{PatchTST,itransformer,fredformer}—and linear models, which use linear projections to model autocorrelation and often achieve competitive performance with reduced complexity~\citep{FreTS,DLinear,OLinear}.
-These developments illustrate a rapidly evolving aspect in time-series forecasting.
+To this end, a variety of neural architectures have been proposed~\citep{wu2024fully,tsinghuasurvey}.
+Recent work has focused on comparing Transformer-based models—which leverage self-attention mechanisms to model autocorrelation and scale effectively~\citep{PatchTST,itransformer,wang2024taiattentionmixer}—with linear models, which use linear projections to model autocorrelation and often achieve competitive performance with reduced complexity~\citep{FreTS,DLinear,OLinear}.
+These developments illustrate a rapidly evolving landscape in time-series forecasting.